symfony/symfony-docs/quick_tour/the_controller.rst

     </hello>

 That's all there is to it.
 No need to change the controller.
-For standard formats, Symfony will also automatically choose the best ``Content-Type`` header for the response.
+For standard formats, Symfony2 will also automatically choose the best ``Content-Type`` header for the response.
 If you want to support different formats for a single action, use the ``:_format`` placeholder in the pattern instead:

 .. configuration-block::